Skip to main content

 RoleWhere it livesWhat it doesHow to deploy it

 ProwlerScan (management account)Your management (root) account onlyDiscovers the Organization structure and scans the management account.
-Has additional Organizations discovery permissions.Manually in the IAM Console (Step 1).
+Has additional Organizations discovery permissions.Via Quick Create link or manually in the IAM Console (Step 1).
 Cannot be deployed via StackSet.

 ProwlerScan (member accounts)Every member accountScans the account for security findings.Via CloudFormation StackSet (Step 2).
 Automated across all accounts.

-Two Roles Architecture: ProwlerScan in management account (discovery + scanning) and ProwlerScan in member accounts (scanning only)
+Two Roles Architecture: ProwlerScan in management account (Quick Create or Manual, discovery + scanning) and ProwlerScan in member accounts (via StackSet, scanning only)

 Same name, different permissions.
 Both roles are named ProwlerScan — Prowler expects a consistent role name across all accounts.
 The management account role has the same scanning permissions as member accounts, plus additional Organizations discovery permissions (see Step 1 for the full list).